 Wait, No Legendary Items?

-Legendary items are not available as a reward for the DM Quests program; they are available through play, only.
+Legendary items are not available as a reward for DM Quests unless specifically called out as a reward.

 What are the rarity of spell scrolls?